mathewjosephta/KTU-S6-NP-LAB/Stop and Wait /README.md

 In this protocol:

 - Sender sends one frame
-- Sender waits for acknowledgment (ACK)
+- Sender waits for acknowledgment
 - Receiver sends acknowledgment
 - Sender sends next frame only after receiving ACK